MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/configure-apple-messages-for-business-channel.md

      1. On the **Behaviors** page, configure the following options:<br>
         - **Custom automated messages**<br>
         - [**Post-conversation survey**](configure-post-conversation-survey.md)<br>
         - **Authentication settings:** If you enable authentication, your agents can request that their customers authenticate their identities.
 You must associate a channel-specific authentication setting.
 This step may be completed later, after channel setup.
 Use the OAuth 2.0 OpenID connect flow.
-More information: [Authentication settings for Apple Messages for Business](create-chat-auth-settings.md#create-authentication-settings-for-apple-messages-for-business).<br>
+Learn more at [Authentication settings for Apple Messages for Business](create-chat-auth-settings.md#create-authentication-settings-for-apple-messages-for-business).<br>

       1. On the **User features** page, configure the following options:<br>
            - **File attachments:** When set to yes for both customer and agent, customers and agents can send and receive file attachments.
-More information: [Enable file attachments](enable-file-attachments.md).<br>
+Learn more at [Enable file attachments](enable-file-attachments.md).<br>
            - **Apple Pay:** If you enable Apple Pay, your agents can send Apple Pay requests to customers.
 Each channel instance must have a payment profile associated.
 This step may be completed later, after channel setup.
-More information: [Configure payment profiles](configure-payment-profiles.md).<br>
+Learn more at [Configure payment profiles](configure-payment-profiles.md).<br>

       1. Review the **Summary** page, and then select **Create**.
 The channel instance is configured.

 1. Configure routing rules.
-More information: [Configure work classification](configure-work-classification.md)
+Learn more at [Configure work classification](configure-work-classification.md)

 1. Configure work distribution.
-More information: [Work distribution settings](create-workstreams.md#configure-work-distribution)
+Learn more at [Work distribution settings](create-workstreams.md#configure-work-distribution)

 1. Optionally, you can add a bot.
-Skip this step only human agents handle your conversations.
-More information: [Configure a bot](create-workstreams.md#add-a-bot-to-a-workstream)
+Skip this step if human agents handle your conversations.
+Learn more at [Configure a bot](create-workstreams.md#add-a-bot-to-a-workstream)

 1. In **Advanced settings**, configure the following options based on your business needs:<br>
       - [Sessions](session-templates.md)<br>